Code-Institute-Submissions/school-for-the-poor/README.md

     - this is achieved with the contact us and schools pages, as well as including contact details in the footer

-# features
+# Features

 Features include:
 - **memory game** - the key feature of the site, to attract users and get them interested in practising their language skills
 - **schools** - school info (map location and address) so users can continue their learning experience through face-to-face classes
-- **teachers** - about the senior teaching team to personalise the business and show the level of experience available
+- **teachers** - info about the senior teaching team to personalise the business and show the level of experience available
 - **testimonials** - the quality of services in the words of existing students with photos to personalise it
 - **contact us form** - so users can easily get in touch with the business about English classes